drupal-mentoring/future-of-mentoring/README.md

 - Acquia Dev Desktop was not usable for that, for Drupal 8.
 Brian, and scor worked very closely with Acquia to get ADD beta ready for an upcoming sprint in time.
 - Acquia Dev Desktop, allowed people to quickly start contributing on the sprints.

+### Task cards

+Note:
 - First appearance on Drupal South, NZ and refined over next Cons.
-Explain what The cards are.